sauldiazlomeli/sauldiazlomeli/README.md

 <h1 align="center">Hi 👋, I'm Saul Diaz</h1>

 ![MasterHead](https://sircltech.com/assets/images/1_OF0xEMkWBv-69zvmNs6RDQ.gif)
 <h3 align="center">My story as an engineer is one of two loves.
 First, I fell in love with my wife...then technology.
 I started my journey as a Reconnaissance Soldier in the U.S. Army.
 Then, after 10 years, including a combat tour in Afghanistan, a random opportunity in California changed the course of my life.
-My story continued with the Department of Defense, working on a unique Electronic Warfare project near Death Valley; where I began to explore the infinite world of technology.
+My story continued with the Department of Defense, working on a unique Electronic Warfare project near Death Valley, I began to explore the infinite world of technology.
 Thus, my passion for software creation was born, and I've been creating new realities with code ever since.</h3>
 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/1360/1*zVnWJtyGOX_kUIDm6ccCfQ.gif">

 - 🔭 I’m currently working on **Cloud Native App Development**